-While many apologists, including myself, object to, or doubt, the ontological argument as a good argument for proving the existence of god, it is useful for demonstrating that the proposition ‘god exists’ is not logically incoherent, and that if god exists, it is not an elliptical truth, like “Trudeau won the 2015 Canadian election,” but is a necessary truth, either way.
+While many apologists don’t put much weight in the ontological argument as a good argument for proving the existence of god, it is useful for demonstrating that the proposition ‘god exists’ is not logically incoherent, and that if god exists, it is not an elliptical truth, like “Trudeau won the 2015 Canadian election,” but is a necessary truth, either way.
 If god does not exist this is necessarily true, and vice versa.
 It is on this point, I believe, the argument against Islam rises or falls.
 (For a better understanding of the Ontological Argument, see link 1 at end of paper.)

-If God is to exist necessarily, if and only if God exists, then so do His properties, such as love, justness and so forth.
+If God exists necessarily then so do His properties, such as love, justness and so forth.
 To elaborate on this, an understanding of proper vs. improper possession of an adjective is necessary.
 When we say ‘food is healthy,” we say this in the improper sense, because food is not healthy, organisms are, but food communicates health to the organism which it acts upon.
 To extend this analogy to God, when we say that ‘God is good,’ it is because He causes good things to happen.
 When we say “God is love,’ this is in the improper sense, as love defines His nature and He does not have love, we, as loving creatures, have love in the finite, or proper sense.